brian7704/OpenTAKServer-docs/docs/index.md

 ***

 There are installer scripts for Ubuntu, Raspberry Pi, and Windows in the OpenTAKServer-Installer repo.
-Other Linux distros will probably work via manual installation.
-If you'd like an installer for a particular distro, feel free to open an issue in the [OpenTAKServer-Installer repo](https://github.com/brian7704/OpenTAKServer-Installer/issues).
+Other Linux distros and OSes can be supported.
+The main requirements are Python 3.10 or greater, RabbitMQ, and OpenSSL.
+If you'd like an installer for a particular distro or OS, feel free to open an issue in the [OpenTAKServer-Installer repo](https://github.com/brian7704/OpenTAKServer-Installer/issues).
 There are plans for MacOS and Android installers in the future.

 ## Planned Features
 ***